jobayerkhan07/HprvV4/README.md

 # HyprV4

-Original owner of this file is SoleDoesTech.
-He is no Lognger maintaining this file.
-So I make some adjustment to make it work.
+> 🚨 **Notice:** Original author [SolDoesTech](https://github.com/SolDoesTech) is no longer maintaining this file.
+> I’ve applied some adjustments to get it working—all credit goes to him!

 This is V4 of the Hyprland install script

 It contains a collection of dot config files for hyprland with a simple install script.